spannawit/imdb-sentiment/README.md

 - Cleaned raw HTML (`<br />`) and lowercased reviews.
 - Visualized label distributions, word clouds, n-grams.
 - Analyzed lexical features, outliers, and sentiment trends.
-- Used tools like spaCy, TextBlob, and Gensim for NER, polarity scoring, and topic modeling.
+- Used tools like spaCy, TextBlob, and Gensim for NER, polarity scoring.

 ### 2. Text Vectorization
 - Used TF-IDF for classical models and tokenizer-based encoding for deep models.